thekalinga/books-raw/repo/the-peoples-verdict/04-the-evidence.md

 of one community helping the other have been highlighted in the said journal.

-Mr. Rashid stays in a chawl at Thakurdwar.
-The first incident he witnessed, took place on 8.1.1993 at about 11.30 p.m., when a mob launched an attack upon the chawl.
-The chawl's ground floor apartments, comprising 18 residences, are occupied by about 250 Muslims.
+Mr. Rashid stays in a _chawl_ at Thakurdwar.
+The first incident he witnessed, took place on 8.1.1993 at about 11.30 p.m., when a mob launched an attack upon the _chawl_.
+The _chawl_'s ground floor apartments, comprising 18 residences, are occupied by about 250 Muslims.
 Since there was an apprehension of some trouble, the L.T.
 Marg police station had deputed two policemen to keep a watch at the front gate of the compound.
 But they disappeared when the mob came.
-The mob had started pelting bricks and soda water bottles at the chawl.
+The mob had started pelting bricks and soda water bottles at the _chawl_.
 Though the police control room was contacted, the police did not come immediately.
-The residents of the chawl resisted the attack.
+The residents of the _chawl_ resisted the attack.
 The mob subsequently dispersed, but only after smashing several taxis belonging to the Muslims parked in the compound.
 The police finally came at about 1.00 am.
 They appointed four additional